flyhigh1402/Yelp_lab2_coderschoolvn/README.md

 #### Optional

-- [Search results page]
+ Search results page:
 - [X] Infinite scroll for restaurant results
 - [✔︎] Implement map view of restaurant results
-- [Filter page]
+ Filter page:
 - [✔︎] Radius filter should expand as in the real Yelp app
-- [ ] Categories should show a subset of the full list with a "See All" row to expand.
+- [X] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)
 - [✔︎] Implement the restaurant detail page.

 ### Walkthrough